Mosquito-Alert/metrics-typescript-sdk/docs/MetricsApi.md

 const configuration = new Configuration();
 const apiInstance = new MetricsApi(configuration);

-let dateFrom: string; //Starting date from which the results will return. (optional) (default to Wed Jun 04 00:00:00 UTC 2025) let dateTo: string; //Ending date which to the results will return. (optional) (default to Wed Jun 04 00:00:00 UTC 2025) let ordering: MetricsListOrderingParameter; //Order by `date` (asc) or `-date` (desc) (optional) (default to undefined) let page: number; //A page number within the paginated result set. (optional) (default to undefined) let pageSize: number; //Number of results to return per page. (optional) (default to undefined) let regionCode: string; //Determines the region of the results (history). (optional) (default to 'ESP.1.1.1.1_1')
+let dateFrom: string; //Starting date from which the results will return. (optional) (default to undefined) let dateTo: string; //Ending date which to the results will return. (optional) (default to undefined) let ordering: MetricsListOrderingParameter; //Order by `date` (asc) or `-date` (desc) (optional) (default to undefined) let page: number; //A page number within the paginated result set. (optional) (default to undefined) let pageSize: number; //Number of results to return per page. (optional) (default to undefined) let regionCode: string; //Determines the region of the results (history). (optional) (default to undefined)

 const { status, data } = await apiInstance.list(
     dateFrom,